mourice-oduor/Spell-checker-Program/README.md

 # C) Spell-cheker Version_2:
-    This Script reads a dictionary file as a parameter and determines all the words from a text file that are not included in the dictionary file.
+    This Script reads a dictionary file as a parameter and determines all the words from a text file, that are not included in the dictionary file.

     The program uses functions, loops, conditions, variables, lists, strings, and file input.
+    For the textblob to work, it must be run on virtual environment using this version.